shawnmharris/tachyon/README.md

 <H1>PART 2<br>Creating a main program that uses tachyon modules</H1>

-1) Create your main.cpp file
+1) Create the main.cpp file

 2) Include component.hpp from tachyon

 3) Save a reference to the tachyon::MasterFactory

-4) Load your dynamic link library.
-The module name you pass to MasterFactory will be based on your build system, and OS.
-For example on Windows you would pass "component1" to open the file : component1.dll, and on Linux the same would open "libcomponent1.so".
-Make sure the shared library is in the same directory as your executable or is in the current path.
+4) Load the dynamic link library.
+The module name passed to MasterFactory will be based on the build system, and OS.
+For example on Windows pass "component1" to open the file : component1.dll, and on Linux the same would open "libcomponent1.so".
+Make sure the shared library is in the same directory as the executable or is in the current path or in the path.

 ```c++